T3DocumentationStarter/Public-Info-055/Documentation/Administration/Upgrade9.rst

 #.
 Remove the block mark **###SocialNetwork###** in the content element.
 #.
 Add a "Social Links" content element from the "Social Media" tab.
 #.
-Configure the content through the constant editor, category "BOOTSTRAP PACKAGE: SOCIAL MEDIA"
+Configure the content through the constant editor, category "PIZPALUE: CUSTOMER SOCIAL"

 Various